Medical expert of the article

 Complications and consequences

-- adhesions, chronic inflammatory processes;
+- adhesive processes, chronic inflammatory processes;

-- violations during pregnancy;
+- disorders during pregnancy;

-- abnormalities of fetal development;
+- anomalies of intrauterine fetal development;

 - periodic febrile conditions.